 </style>

-This code will make all the link colors green except those with a target attribute with the value “_blank”.
-The link that contains the “target=_blank” attribute will be blue in color.
+This code will make all the link colors green except those who have a _blank target attribute.
+The link that contains the target="_blank" will be blue.

 Make any element blue: